DevOpsBootcamp/website/source/databases.rst

 .. ifnotslides::

-    A database system’s fundamental goal is to provide consistent views of structured data, just like the relationships we’ve laid out between all of this food.
+    A database system’s fundamental goal is to provide consistent views of structured data, just like the relationships we've laid out between all of this food.

 Structure